 At DCCCD, students use programs at like Revit for architectural plans for buildings — but even with the help of computers, they must be very meticulous in their work.
 “You need to be a perfectionist,” said Billingslea.
 “What can earn you a ‘B’ in school can get you fired in the work place.
 If you misplace a hole in the design of a part, that can cost a company thousands of dollars, so you have to be a stickler for detail.”

-In a word: yes.
-Texas has the highest employment levels for drafters in the U.S., and they can make an annual mean wage of about $59,000.
-For electrical and electronics drafters in Texas, the annual mean wage can reach about $69,000.
-You should also take into account the broad range of uses CADD skills can apply to — Mountain View student Janette Parachini, a part-time employee at American Airlines, plans to use the skills she develops in class to pursue her life-long dream of becoming an interior designer.
+With your associate degree, you can expect an average starting computer aided design salary in Dallas and North Texas of about $41,000 per year, making CADD a good career.
+When job hunting, you should also take into account the broad range of uses CADD skills can apply to — Mountain View student Janette Parachini, a part-time employee at American Airlines, plans to use the skills she develops in class to pursue her life-long dream of becoming an interior designer.

 “I’m close to the end of my career at American Airlines, so interior design will be my second career,” said Parachini, who is 60 years old.
 “I always thought about being an interior designer, but you have to live life.
 I supported my family and had kids and grandchildren.
 Now that the kids are all grown up, I can pursue my dream.”